grafana/surrealdb-datasource/README.md

 The SurrealDB datasource plugin enables you to query and visualize SurrealDB data directly within Grafana, offering seamless integration and exploration of SurrealDB datasets.

-## ⚠️ This plugin is currently in alpha
+## ⚠️ This plugin is currently experimental

 This means that while we believe in its potential and are enthusiastic about its development, **we are not yet ready to make a long-term commitment to maintaining it indefinitely**.
 The plugin is still under active development and may contain bugs.
 We do not recommend using this plugin in production environments.